Five villages reachable by train #inEmiliaRomagna | Travel Emilia-Romagna

 Busseto’s station is served by the Cremona-Fidenza line and is connected to the capital, Parma, right from the junction with Fidenza.

-Inside Gualtieri, you can visit Palazzo Bentivoglio, that contains the Antonio Ligabue Documentary Museum and the Umberto Tirelli Donation, prominent figures of Gualtieri.
-Ligabue lived isolated in these places, in the woods and in the floodplains of the Po.
+Inside Gualtieri, you can visit Palazzo Bentivoglio, which contains the Antonio Ligabue Documentary Museum and the Umberto Tirelli Donation, prominent figures of Gualtieri.
+Ligabue lived isolated in these places, in the woods, and in the floodplains of the Po.
 Umberto Tirelli was a great theatrical tailor, and he donated his drawings to Gualtieri.
 The Teatro Sociale di Gualtieri can also be visited.
 The sacred architecture, however, is reflected in the Church of Santa Maria della Neve and in the Church of Sant’Andrea, the original nucleus of the village.

-The water landscapes are all to be admired with a walk in nature, on foot or by bike.
+The water landscapes are all to be admired for a walk in nature, on foot or by bike.

 The Gualtieri Station is served, as Busseto, by the Cremona-Fidenza and by the Parma-Suzzara lines.